isomerpages/moe-temaseksec/_events/Upcoming Events/All Staff Day 2023.md

 If you wish to show your appreciation to your teachers, do give them a call or drop a text!

+You can also give your well wishes here!

 [Write your well wishes here!](https://tinyurl.com/TMSAwishesASD2023)